ETCLabs/RDMnet/docs/getting_started/handling_rdm_commands.md

   + ENDPOINT_RESPONDER_LIST_CHANGE
 * ANSI E1.33
   + TCP_COMMS_STATUS
+  + BROKER_STATUS
+    - Will be handled according to the policies given in the broker's settings configuration.

 The list of PIDS partially handled by the library are:

 * ANSI E1.33
+  + COMPONENT_SCOPE
+    - GETs for this PID are handled by the library.
+    - SETs for this PID are forwarded to the application for handling.
+If the application ACKs the SET command, the library will act on the new scope configuration (disconnecting and reconnecting as necessary).
+  + SEARCH_DOMAIN
-  + COMPONENT_SCOPE (only GETs for this PID are handled by the library.
-SETs are forwarded)
+    - GETs for this PID are handled by the library.
+    - SETs for this PID are fowarded to the application for handling.
+If the application ACKs the SET command, the library will act on the new search domain configuration (disconnecting and reconnecting as necessary).

 There is no need to include these PID values in your response to the GET:SUPPORTED_PARAMETERS command; they will be automatically added by the library before sending the response.